-A range of environmental tracer techniques, including water chemistry data, temperature and isotope data, can be used to provide another line of evidence to define a geological and hydrogeological model of faults (OWS 2020).
-In some cases, these data can also be used to constrain fault location and behaviour, and the monitoring of changes in water chemistry or isotopic composition through a project may provide further evidence for faults acting as conduits or barriers.
+A range of environmental tracer techniques including water chemistry data, temperature and isotope data can be used to provide another line of evidence to define a geological and hydrogeological model of faults (OWS 2020).
+In some cases, these data can also be used to constrain fault location and behaviour.

-The use of multiple lines of evidence, including geological, geophysical and hydrogeological information and water chemistry and tracer data, is particularly important when testing conceptual models and conditioning groundwater models.
-Mixing (i.e. across aquitards) of waters of differing salinities can be used to infer the existence of faults (Tan et al. 2012).
-Seepage of methane and other gases are common in hydrocarbon and coal bearing basins and can be enhanced during subsidence where fracturing occurs.
-If data on coal-related gases are available, they are clearly relevant to fluid flow and can provide valuable constraint information on the current or possible future groundwater flow (Iverach et al. 2015).
+The use of multiple lines of evidence, including geological, geophysical and hydrogeological information and water chemistry and tracer data is particularly important when testing conceptual models and conditioning groundwater models.
+Mixing (i.e. across aquitards) of waters of differing salinities can be used to infer the existence of faults (Lawrie 2014).
+Seepage of methane and other gases are common in hydrocarbon and coal bearing basins, and can be enhanced during subsidence where fracturing occurs.
+If data on coal related gases are available, they are clearly relevant to fluid flow, and can provide valuable constraint information on the current or possible future groundwater flow (Iverach 2015).